jhsware/streamix-package-examples/README.md

 **NOTE:** Source maps are currently broken in these examples.
 Setting breakpoints in browser won't be useful.

 ## How to Build the Examples for Streamix Panel
 You can build these examples and import them into Streamix Panel.
-Follow sted 1 & 2 in "How to Run the Examples in a Browser", then run the build command:
+Follow steps 1 & 2 in "How to Run the Examples in a Browser", then run the build command:

 ```sh
 npm run build:all